Wondering what to stuff inside of your dog’s Kong toy? (We have 16 of ’em, so we do a lot of Kong stuffing around here!)

 That said, use your own judgment in deciding whether or not to fill your dog’s Kong toy with human foods.

-Keep in mind, depending on how much food your dog obtains from “working” a Kong toy, you may need to adjust the dog’s diet appropriately, so they’re not getting too many calories from fat, sugar, etc.
+Keep in mind… depending on how much food your dog obtains from “working” a Kong toy, you may need to adjust your dog’s diet appropriately, so they’re not getting too many calories from fat, sugar, etc.

 For starters, see why it’s important to use different kinds of treats each time you stuff your dog’s Kong Toy.

-Finally, pay close attention to this list of human foods that you should NOT include in dog recipes or your dog’s Kong toy.
+Finally, pay close attention to this list of human foods that you should NOT include in homemade dog recipes or in your dog’s Kong toy.
 (You’ll also find lots of great human foods that ARE safe for dogs there too.)

 Kong Fillings: My Personal Favorites